Why Working Groups within BeCRO?

 • providing specific added value support for the daily operational delivery of its members

-A way to achieve this is via working groups at the national level for Belgian specific matters or for European Matters, by joining forces with working parties well established in EUCROF, the European umbrella of which BeCRO is a member.
+BeCRO is achieving this via working groups at the national level for Belgian specific matters or for European matters, by joining forces with working parties well established in EUCROF, the European umbrella of which BeCRO is a member.

 What is the added value for participants?

-Joining a Working Party is offered to our members only.
-Participating contributes to increase the knowledge, competence/expertise and skills, to influence future regulations and gain visibility through interactions with all stakeholders including (Bio) Pharma / devices or Regulatory Agencies… As an example, the European Pediatrics or Late Phase Working Groups are systematically invited to EMA working sessions.
+Joining a working group contributes to sharing and increase members knowledge, competence/expertise and skills, to influence future regulations and gain visibility through interactions with all stakeholders including (bio)pharma / medical devices industries, regulatory agencies, advocacy groups, etc.